-My journey to improve my posture came from years of practice.
-At the Isaac Royal Academy of Equestrian Arts I spent the first 6 months on a lunge line riding without stirrups and holding onto the pommel.
-My instructor Carolyn Rose had me continue to ride without stirrups for years to instill independent balance.
-I also love to dance and practice yoga so that helps me with core strength and being open in the shoulders/chest.
+My improved posture came from years of practice.
+At the Isaac Royal Academy of Equestrian Arts I spent the first 6 months of my training on a lunge line riding without stirrups and reins.
+My instructor, Carolyn Rose, had me continue to ride without stirrups for years to instill independent balance.
+I also love to dance and practice yoga so that helps me with core strength and being open in the shoulders and chest.
 Here are some exercises to try on and off your horse to help improve your posture.

 Exercises to Practice Correct Posture On Your Horse:

 - Ride with one hand held above your head.
 Place your reins in one hand and stretch your other hand high to the sky.
 This will lift and stretch your torso, helping you to stay balanced and straight.
 This is also an excellent exercise if you tend to drop one shoulder more then the other.
-Try it at the walk, trot and canter if you can.
+Try it at the walk, trot, and canter if it's available to you.

-- Start with some warm-up exercises for your chest and shoulders like large arm circles.
+- Start with warm-up exercises for your chest and shoulders.
 Try stretching your arms up high as you look up at the sky to open up your chest.
-While your horse is halted you can put one hand on the pommel and reach the other one back to the cantle to add some gentle twists with your upper body to help loosen the back,
+While your horse is halted you can put one hand on the pommel and reach the other one back to the cantle to add a gentle twist with your upper body to help release tension in the back.

-- Lift your chin and pretend that you are a snob!!
+- Lift your chin like you're balancing something on your head.
 Looking down at your horse too much will cause you to tip forward and round the shoulders.
-By keeping your chin up you cannot help but lift your chest and actually see where you are going!
+By keeping your chin up, you cannot help but lift and open your chest.
 Remember to look between your horse's ears or even higher to help keep your chin level.

 - Imagine that you are drinking tea!
 I really like this one because it also helps riders feel elegant and still in their upper body.

 - Take a lunge lesson and hold the pommel with one or both hands.
-Use your hands to help you lift your chest.
+Use your hands pressing against the pommel to help you lift your chest.

 - Place a whip behind your back and wrap your elbows around it.
 Do this in your warm-up at the walk on a safe horse.
 This may over-arch your back but it can help open your chest and shoulders if you are really rounded in your upper back.

-Usually a person with poor posture on the ground will also have poor posture when they ride.
-Rounded shoulders also portray a lack of confidence and self-esteem.
-This may or may not be true but try to imagine that you are a King or Queen parading around the house, that is what you should feel like on the horse!
+Usually, a person with poor posture when they ride will also have poor posture on the ground (and vice versa).
+This may or may not be true for you, but try to imagine that you are a King or Queen when you're home, or wherever you are, and that is what you should feel like on the horse!
 Proud, confident, and strong!

 Exercises to Practice Correct Posture On the Ground:

-- Try a pilates class for core strength.
+- Try a pilates or cross-fit class for core strength.

-- Practice sitting up straight anytime you sit, this will help correct your muscle memory.
-You can sit on an exercise ball while you are on the computer to help bring awareness to your seat and spine.
+- Try sitting on an exercise ball while you are on the computer to help bring awareness to your seat and spine.

 - Wear a shoulder brace that helps remind you to stay in correct posture.
-There are many different styles to choose from on Amazon.
+There are many different styles to choose from online.